spiceai/docs/spiceaidocs/docs/components/data-connectors/mysql.md

 :::note

-- MySQL `TIMESTAMP` value is the local time to the MySQL server timezone, the corresponding arrow `Timestamp(Microsecond, None)` type has the same local time value as MySQL `TIMESTAMP` value.
+- The MySQL `TIMESTAMP` value is retrieved as a UTC time value, regardless of the MySQL server's local time zone.
+The corresponding Arrow `Timestamp(Microsecond, None)` type retains this UTC time value.

 :::